jk11demo/COMP5202/content/Week01/index.md

 ---

-This paper is going through a demo & doing approach.
-This means that in the class for the first half we demo and go through programming concepts using 2 languages.
+This course is going through a demo & doing approach.
+Meaning that in the class for the first half there is a demo and go through programming concepts two different languages.

-In the second half you are going then going to learn a new language using the methods of learning you did in the first half.
+In the second half of the semester, you are then going to learn a new language using the methods of learning you did in the first half.

-By the end of the course, in addition to the learing outcomes you will also have the skills to pick up new languages a lot easier, because you know how to think about the process and know where to find the information.
+By the end of the course, in addition to the learning outcomes, you will also have the skills to pick up new languages a lot easier, because you know how to think about the process and know where to find the information.

 ---